-- Teach kids that if they see a gun they need to run and tell their trusted adult immediately (for example a person in a grocery store with a visible gun in a purse, or pocket; any gun during a play date.)
+- Teach kids that if they see a gun, they need to run and tell their trusted adult immediately (for example, a person in a grocery store with a visible weapon in a purse or pocket; any gun during a play date.)

 Step 2: Run

-Running from the building towards a safe location is the first option that should be considered.
+Running from the building towards a safe location is the first option to consider.

-At this step the goal is to teach kids 3 things:
+At this step, the goal is to teach kids three things:

 - Situation awareness